 CenterPoint CP400 Crossbow

-Centerpoint Archery and Barnett have been at each other’s throats for over decades now.
+Centerpoint Archery and Barnett have been at each other’s throats for decades now.
 CP400 is a medium-budget hunting crossbow from CenterPoint.
 This is also another crossbow that can shoot up to 400 FPS.

 The build quality of CP400 is excellent.
 It’s a compound crossbow.
 Meaning it’s more compact than a recurve crossbow.
 You can easily carry it inside a hunting bag.
 The cam system of CP400 is made out of CNC machined aluminum.
 Fine quality guaranteed.

 CenterPoint uses the HeliCoil system in their crossbows.
-HeliCoil routes the top and bottom cable away from the cams.
+HeliCoil routes the top and bottom cables away from the cams.
 Keeping it friction and soundless.
 You might have heard about this technology already.
 Ravin uses this in their expensive crossbows.
 You can guess already how good this technology is.

 As I mentioned earlier, CenterPoint CP400 is capable of firing bolts at 400 FPS.
 CP400 fires those arrows with 142 kinetic energy.
 The included scope is a 3x32mm illuminated crossbow scope.
-It’s good for both hunting and target practicing.
+It’s good for both hunting and target practice.